 The liver is a brown, spongy, wedge-shaped organ on the right side of the lower abdomen.
 It is about the size of a football, but its size varies based on your weight and height.
-The liver is also considered a gland because it makes chemicals the body needs to function properly.
+The liver also is considered a gland because it makes chemicals the body needs to function properly.

 Never Miss a Beat!

 Thank you for subscribing!